Making Art Work For Everyone

 The Arts Area is based in the Chaffey Community College district where over 21,000 students are enrolled at three campuses.
 Currently over 2,000 of these students have a declared program of study in one or more areas of the creative industries.
 The economic needs of the district are also reflected in the local student population with over 68% receiving financial assistance.
 The district is also buttressed in the east by California State University at San Bernardino, to the south by the University of California at Riverside, and in the west by the Claremont Colleges and Graduate University, all of which have robust program offerings in the creative industries.
 By providing support to strengthen and expand the local creative economy to accommodate even one half of the California creative industry statewide employment rate of nearly 12%, would result in a tripling of creative industry employment opportunities in our local region.

 In the fall of 2016, The Arts Area founder, Professor John Machado, conducted the survey research project "Assessing Student Success in the Creative Economy."
 The survey study explored the experiences and perceived level of success and satisfaction attained in the academic and professional careers of over 5,000 current and former local college students from creative industry programs.
-The study results indicated that local artists are most in need of access to professional networks, workspace, and equipment, while the largest deterrent to their careers has been the lack of adequate sustainable income opportunities in the creative industries.
+The study results indicated that local artists are most in need of access to professional networks, workspace, and equipment, while the largest deterrent to their careers has been a lack of adequate professional business skills and sustainable income opportunities in the creative industries.
 The outcomes from this study are directly reflected in the programs, services, and future goals of The Arts Area presented here in this website.

 Each of The Arts Area program and service areas are aligned with under developed opportunities and the specific needs of the local students, artists, arts and cultural institutions, and creative industry businesses.
 The Arts Area approaches the three pillars of academic, economic, and civic engagement in a holistic manner to build bridges between the disparate components of the community.
 Each potential program and service area being assessed for strengths and opportunities in order to draw upon existing local assets, reduce regional redundancies, and improve the overall health of the economy.